Diana-rosalem/Diana-rosalem/README.md

-I am a computer science student at the University of Vila Velha (Brazil)
+I am a computer science student at the University of Vila Velha (Brazil).

-Passionate about creating and learning more about the world of technology
+Passionate about creating and learning more about the world of technology!!
 ##
  🧠"Learning is the only thing the mind never exhausts, never fears, and never regrets.-Leonardo da Vinci"🧠